 Imagination Friday with Michael Rex.
 Watch Michael Rex discuss his picturebook We’re Going on a Goon Hunt, which follows the journey of a group of kids looking for the Goon.

 Imagination Friday with Sherri Duskey Rinker.
 Watch Rinker discuss the newest book in her Construction Site series, Construction Site Mission: Demolition!

 Imagination Friday with Jon Scieszka and Steven Weinberg.
 Watch the Scieszka and Weinberg discuss the first book of their new series AstroNuts, which follows the AstroNuts on a new mission to find a planet fit for human life after we have finally made the Earth unlivable.

 Imagination Friday with Christina Soontornvat.
 Watch Soontornvat discuss her nonfiction book, All Thirteen: The Incredible Cave Rescue of the Thai Boys’ Soccer Team, which combines material from community interviews with in-depth science content and details about the region’s culture and religion to tell the story of the boys trapped underground and the efforts of their rescuers.

-Imagination Friday is co-sponsored by the Tucson Festival of Books and Worlds of Words, University of Arizona College of Education and occurs Fridays from 1 to 1:40 p.m. through December 2020 with a different author or illustrator each week.
+Imagination Friday is co-sponsored by the Tucson Festival of Books and Worlds of Words, University of Arizona College of Education and occurs Fridays from 1 to 1:40 p.m. with a different author or illustrator each time.
 Add some excitement to Fridays with world-renowned children’s authors and illustrator to promote new books and encourage children as readers, writers and illustrators.